Rafacuy/MyLumina/README.md

 node index.js
 ```

-- General Chat: Send any message to Hoshino, and she will respond based on her AI model, personality, and current mood.
+- **General Chat**: Send any message to Hoshino, and she will respond based on her AI model, personality, and current mood.
-- Predefined Commands: Hoshino has specific responses for certain phrases:
+- **Predefined Commands**: Hoshino has specific responses for certain phrases:
     - `hai, halo, bot, helo, haii, woy, hoy`: Hoshino will greet you happily.
     - `terima kasih, makasih`: Hoshino will express happiness to have helped.
     - `siapa kamu, kamu siapa`: Hoshino will introduce herself as your girlfriend.
     - `lagi apa, lagi ngapain, ngapain`: Hoshino will give a loving response about thinking of you.

-- Scheduled Messages: If `TARGET_CHAT_ID` is configured, Hoshino will automatically send:
+- **Scheduled Messages**: If `TARGET_CHAT_ID` is configured, Hoshino will automatically send:
     - Daily prayer time reminders for Subuh, Dzuhur, Ashar, Maghrib, and Isya (Asia/Jakarta timezone).
     - Periodic weather updates and personalized weather-based reminders (every 3 hours).